GregWickham/Flex/index.md

 That's a bit more interesting; but it's not really a **Combinatorial Explosion of Language**, is it?

-Our sentence happens to contain a noun, a verb, and adjective, and an adverb.
+Our sentence happens to contain a noun, a verb, an adjective, and an adverb.
 What if we assign some alternates to *each* of those words?

 Instead of the verb "saw," we could say "watched" or "caught."
 Notice that we specify the lemma form of verbs, and [SimpleNLG](https://github.com/simplenlg/simplenlg) will inflect the verbs to past tense when it does the realization: